Curated by: Virginia Bertone, Guido Curto, Riccardo Passoni

 The itinerary follows a chronological-geographical fil rouge that intertwines Space and Time, enhancing the Piedmontese context - where the exhibition was born - and the whole North of our Peninsula, without neglecting the important regional schools of Central and Southern Italy, from the end of the 1700s to today.

-The setting is enriched by graphics and video projections on the theme of Nature and Landscape created by the MyBossWas studio in Turin.
+The exhibition is enriched by graphics and video projections on the theme of Nature and Landscape created by the MyBossWas studio in Turin.